Women in engineering in the United States

 Historically, women in the United States have been represented at lower rates than men in both science and engineering college programs and careers.
 Over time, this pattern has led to a significantly higher concentration of male professional engineers compared to women.
 Additionally, this disparity has led to careers in Education, History, English, Humanities and the like to be seen as "feminine" careers and areas of study.
-Some Feminist theorists suggest that these social and historical factors have perpetuated women's low participation rates in engineering over time.
-Numerous explanations and points of view have been offered to explain women's participation rates in this field.
-These explanations include beliefs regarding women's lack of interest in science and engineering, their physiological inability to succeed as engineers, and environmental factors in women's childhoods that discourage them from entering science and engineering fields.
+Feminist theorists suggest that these social and historical factors have perpetuated women's low participation rates in engineering over time.
+Explanations for this gap includes these stereotypes such as women's lack of interest/not wanting to do STEM, and environmental factors in women's childhoods that discourage them from entering science and engineering fields.

 Negative perceptions of female engineers may play a role in explaining their low numbers within the field.
 According to recent statistics, college-educated women are less than half as likely as men to be employed in science and engineering jobs.

 Two forms of activism tasked with raising awareness include both organizations on college campuses and those geared towards society at large.